Computing exponential of tridiagonal Toeplitz matrices with applications to numerical solution of the heat equation: Introduction

 \section{Introduction}

-Computation of exponential of a matrix is an important problem because it has widespread applications in science and engineering.
+Computation of the exponential of a matrix is an important problem because it has widespread applications in science and engineering \cite{BERGAMASCHI-CALIARI,Bottcher-Gutierrez,Crespo-Gutierrez,Bottcher-Crespo-Gutierrez, Lee}.
 Indeed, the matrix exponential is by far the most studied matrix function.
-The interest in it stems from its key role in the solution of differential equations \cite{N.Higham}.
-More precisely, usually solution of a differential equation at time $t$ is expressed as $\exp(\textbf{A}t)$ to a vector.
-The precise task and qualitative properties of the solution of a differential equation are important issues that affect the choice of the method for computing the exponential matrix.

-There are some ideas for computing exponential of a matrix such as the power series method, Jordan and Schur forms, limit, and Cauchy integral approaches.
-Some other well-known techniques for computing $\exp(\textbf{A})$ are scaling and squaring scheme, Pad\'{e} approximation, and interpolation method.
-In \cite{Moler} nineteen dubious ways are collected to compute the exponential of a matrix.
-The scaling and squaring method has become the most widely used because it is the method implemented in MATLAB \cite{Al-Mohy}, \cite{N.Higham}.
+Its study motivation stems from its key role in the solution of differential equations \cite{BERGAMASCHI-CALIARI,BERGAMASCHI-VIANELLO,N.Higham}.
+More precisely, the solution of a differential equation at time $t$ is usually expressed as $\exp(\mathbf{A}t)$ applied to a vector.
+The precise task and qualitative properties of the solution to a differential equation are important factors that affect the choice of method for computing the matrix exponential.
+There are some methods for computing the exponential of a matrix, such as the power series method, Jordan and Schur forms, and Cauchy integral approaches \cite{N.Higham}.
+Other well-known techniques for computing $\exp(\mathbf{A})$ include the scaling and squaring scheme, Padé approximation, interpolation method, and other methods using the Krylov subspace \cite{N.Higham,GOLUB-VAN,Moler,Kressner-Luce, Al-Mohy,Ben_Raz,Cortinovis}.

-Tridiagonal Toeplitz matrices have an important role in various scientific modeling.
-Some novel properties and applications of the matrices are collected in \cite{Noschese}.
+Exponential of tridiagonal Toeplitz matrices play a crucial role in various scientific modelling \cite{Noschese}.
 These matrices appear in the discretization of the diffusion term and are ill-conditioned.
-In numerical solution of differential equations, usually a system with the tridiagonal Toeplitz matrix should be solved.
-Although the system can be solved efficiently, the accuracy and qualitative properties of the resulting solutions are yet challenging issues.
-Solutions based on the exponential matrix are an alternative idea that is considered e.g. in \cite{Hairer}.
-In \cite{Hoseini} a new splitting method is presented for finding exponential of tridiagonal matrices which appear in the numerical solution of parabolic PDEs.
-In the present method, we provide an efficient method for computing exponential of tridiagonal Toeplitz matrices.
-Also, the exponential of the block tridiagonal Toeplitz matrix is considered as application of the new idea for solving the two-dimensional heat equation.
+In the numerical solution of differential equations, often a system with a tridiagonal Toeplitz matrix needs to be solved.
+Although the system can be solved efficiently, the accuracy and qualitative properties of the resulting solutions remain challenging issues.
+Solutions based on the exponential matrix are an alternative approach that is considered, e.g., in \cite{Hairer}.
+In \cite{Hoseini}, a splitting method is presented for finding the exponential of tridiagonal matrices, which appear in the numerical solution of parabolic PDEs.